Skip to contents

 normalise

 Logical.
 If TRUE (default), entropy is normalised between 0 and 1.
-If FALSE, raw Shannon entropy is returned.
+If FALSE, returns raw Shannon entropy.

 Value